davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/estimate-subplan-weight.md

 subgoal.
 Prefer the term "subgoal" to "intermediate" goal; see the language recommendations in [Goal](https://en.wikipedia.org/wiki/Goal).
-A [Plan](https://en.wikipedia.org/wiki/Plan) is typically associated with one goal (see also [Planning](https://en.wikipedia.org/wiki/Planning)), though we use more use it loosely if we intend to [Kill two birds with one stone]( https://en.wiktionary.org/wiki/kill_two_birds_with_one_stone).
+A [Plan](https://en.wikipedia.org/wiki/Plan) is typically associated with one goal (see also [Planning](https://en.wikipedia.org/wiki/Planning)), though we use more use it loosely if we intend to kill two birds with one stone.
 It's trivial to define a new goal as the logical conjunction (AND) of other goals.

-To estimate the weight (relative importance) of a subplan (e.g. small enough to do in a day), you need to consider it in the context of a larger plan, all other plans that pass the same test (achieve the same goal), and all your goals.
+To estimate the weight (relative importance) of a subplan (e.g. small enough to do in a day), you need to consider it in the context of a larger plan (e.g. something that takes a week), all other larger plans that pass the same test (achieve the same goal), and all your goals (since it may help you achieve multiple goals).

 [rl]: https://en.wikipedia.org/wiki/Reinforcement_learning